JacksonAllan/c_cpp_hash_tables_benchmark/README.md

 Close background processes, lock your CPU's frequency, and then run the executable.
 Under the out-of-the-box configuration, the benchmarks take approximately three hours to complete on my AMD Ryzen 7 5800H with the CPU frequency locked at 90%.

-The resulting graphs and heatmap are outputted as a HMTL file, and the raw data is outputted as a CSV file.
+The resulting graphs and heatmap are outputted as an HTML file, and the raw data is outputted as a CSV file.
 Both of these files are named with a GMT timestamp and placed in the current working directory.

 The graphs are interactive.
 Hover over a label to highlight the associated plot, and click the label to toggle the plot's visibility.
 The graphs automatically scale to the visible plots.